 It is actually just a very pale version of a yellow Labrador.
 White Labrador Retrievers will have pigmented noses and dark eyes, as well as distinctive white fur.

-White Labrador puppies will come from parents who have the genes for yellow coat color, and who have been selectively bred to have the palest version of this color.
+White Lab puppies will come from parents who have the genes for yellow coat color, and who have been selectively bred to have the palest version of this color.

-In a litter of puppies the shades of color can range just as dramatically as they do in adulthood, with some pups looking far more orange and others at the paler end.
+In a litter of puppies the shades of color can range just as dramatically as they do in adulthood.
+Some pups can look far more orange and others will be at the paler end.

-Puppies coats will also change color as they grow, so a white puppy may appear more or less pale when he matures.
+Puppy coats will also change color as they grow.
+So white Lab puppies may appear more or less pale when they mature.
 It’s therefore very important not to hang all of your hopes on getting a pure white pup.

-Even if you love white Labs, remember that the most important thing about a puppy is their personality and their health.
+Even if you love white Labradors, remember that the most important thing about a puppy is their personality and their health.

-If a white Labrador appeals to you, then make sure that the breeder has not focused on color to the detriment of health or temperament.
+If white Lab puppies appeal to you, then make sure that the breeder has not focused on color to the detriment of health or temperament.